-Have some weekend fun frying eggs with the kids.
-The are good for kids and adults.
+Have some weekend fun with the kids by preparing fried eggs with special moulds.
 The heart one is ideal for Valentine's, and I especially like the star one: as in you're a star.
-They really are a crowd pleaser. fried egg moulds
+They really are a crowd pleaser.

 Sunday mornings are egg-static in my house.
-My little daughter loves making breakfast and these little moulds really encourage young cooking ehnthusiastics.
-Her favourite is of course the mouse head shape: looks like Mickey Mouse.
-Make sure you oil the moulds, this will ensure the eggs don't stick and also makes for easy cleaning.
+My little daughter loves making breakfast, and these little fried egg moulds really encourage young cooking enthusiasts.
+Her favourite is, of course, the mouse head shape egg mould; it looks like Mickey Mouse.
+Make sure you oil the moulds.
+This will ensure the eggs don't stick and also makes for easy cleaning.
 Happy days.

 © 2018 Gabriel Wilson